shwethanidd/volttron-pnnl-applications/Simulations/ModelicaAgent/README.md

 # ModelicaAgent

 On start, publishes a Modelica on a configured topic with a configured Modelica payload.
-Intended to enable/disable actuation of the TCC control agents during a control test
+Intended to enable/disable actuation of the TCC control agents during a control test.

 #Modelica Installation
-For installing setup in Linux based systems, follow the steps described https://sparxsystems.com/enterprise_architect_user_guide/14.0/model_simulation/installing_openmodelica_on_linux_.html
+For installing setup in Linux based systems, follow the steps described in https://sparxsystems.com/enterprise_architect_user_guide/14.0/model_simulation/installing_openmodelica_on_linux_.html

 ## ModelicaAgent Configuration

+User can specify the configuration in either json or yaml format.
+The json format is specified below:

-The json format of the config files are specified below.
-Agent config file:
+* Agent config file:

 ```` json
 {